Top 3 Recycling Myths and Better Options For Your Waste

 Even for a recycling standby like glass, less than a third gets broken down into fragments for new jars and bottles.
 28 billion glass bottles and jars go to landfill each year.

-Paper and metal are different.
 Paper is relatively easy to process, with more than two-thirds making its way into new products in the U.S. Though sadly, nearly 1 billion trees worth of paper is thrown away each year.

 For metals, it is estimated that around 75% of all the aluminum ever produced is still in use today.
 Whew, some good news!
 Yet still Americans throw away enough aluminum to rebuild the US commercial air fleet every 3 months.